kristoferlund/ic-pos/README.md

 ## Try it!

-EzPOS is deployed on the Internet Computer.
+IC-POS is deployed on the Internet Computer.
 You can try it out here:

 https://hngac-6aaaa-aaaal-qb6tq-cai.icp0.io/